India: How farmers' movement may shape Punjab's political future | DW | 16.02.2022

 The AAP was formed from a civil society movement born in the backdrop of corruption scandals during the Congress-led regime, just as SSM is finding its roots in the farmers' protests.

-But the SSM is not just looking to win seats this election, Sandu said.
+But the SSM is not just looking to win seats this election, Sandhu said.

 "We are spreading awareness among the electorate about what they should expect from a candidate.
 This is pushing other parties to bring better candidates into the fray."